incodehq/incode-platform/README.md

             InputStream docxTemplate)
         throws LoadTemplateException

-One reason for using this is that the parsing of the input stream into the `WordprocessingMLPackage` is not particularly quick.
+This exists because the parsing of the input stream into a `WordprocessingMLPackage` is not particularly quick.
 Therefore clients may wish to cache this in-memory object structure.
 In this case the service performs a defensive copy of the template.

 ## .docx template ##